- January 15, 2019

 Auto manufacturers must repurchase thousands of defective cars annually because of repair difficulties.
 Even some new cars are defective and have issues that affect reliability, safety and/or value.
 If the consumer proves their case, the manufacturer usually must buy the car back.
 Those lemon vehicles are resold by the car manufacturer, whether or not they are fixed.
+If one of these cars causes an accident, consulting an experienced car accident attorney is crucial.
 They can yet again be on the roads and in repair facilities.

 Many people think that the titles of these cars note that they are lemons.
 If so noted, future shoppers would know that the history of the car is questionable.
 But this is not always true.

 Each state has a lemon law that establishes minimum guidelines for car repairs under warranty.
 If a car or truck cannot be fixed after several tries, or in a certain period of time, the auto manufacturer needs to buy it back from the owner or replace it.
 Just as one might consult a truck accident lawyer after a roadway incident, many seek legal guidance when navigating these warranty issues.

 In many states, these lemon cars are resold to auto consumers, and many buyers are unaware of the history of said vehicle.